 - Available to students who aren’t doing their first degree or are studying at a private university.

-- They are unsecured loans, so may be difficult for a student to be able to get one if they do not have an excellent credit rating.
+- They are unsecured loans, so may be difficult for a student to be able to get one if they do not have an excellent credit score.

 - Personal Student Loans are very risky for a student with no fixed income.

-- Most Government loans have a 30-year repayment period before they’re written off (dependent on your plan), with many graduates finding that they don’t fully pay it back in the time because of their low salary.
+- Most Government loans have a 30-year repayment period before they’re written off (dependent on your plan), with many graduates finding that they don’t fully pay it back in this period of time because of their low salary.
 In which case it just becomes a 9% tax, which would be much cheaper than an unsecured loan.

 Quite simply, a graduate loan is a loan available to students who are making the transition from university to the working world.
 You will get a lump sum that will often be for a preferential rate to make them more affordable for graduates.
-They can usually be used for whatever you would like, whether that be to pursue postgraduate study, or start a business.
+They can usually be used for whatever you would like, whether that be to pursue a postgraduate degree, or register a business.

 Although graduate loans usually have a relatively low interest rate, it’s important to compare other types of loans such as peer-to-peer lending, so that you can make sure you are getting the best rate.